EdisonLeeeee/GreatX/README.md

 If you are interested in this project, don't hesitate to contact me or make a PR directly.

+# 💨 News
+- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on DGL can be found [here]().
+GraphWar now has better flexibility and usability.

 # 🚀 Installation

 Please make sure you have installed [PyTorch](https://pytorch.org) and [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric).